Skip to main content

 10th Reunion Welcome Event

-Members of the class of 2014 are invited to this first reuniting event at Langan Hall tent.
+Members of the class of 2015 are invited to this first reuniting event.
 Please join your Reunion Planning Committee as we kick-off our weekend of reconnecting.
+After 10 p.m., please BYOB!

 Social

-Members of the 2003, 2004, and 2005 classes are invited to this first reuniting event at Younker Hall tent.
-Please join your Reunion Planning Committee as we kick-off our weekend of reconnecting.
+Members of the 2009, 2010, and 2011 classes are invited to this first reuniting event at James Hall tent.
+Please join your Reunion Planning Committee and classmates as we kick-off our weekend of reconnecting.
+After 10 p.m., please BYOB!

 Social